Ziv-Barber/pluginvisitor/README.md

 - You can load one or more groups of plugins ("presets").
 - Presets can include both plugins and other presets.
 - Both plugins and presets can have configurations.
-- You can load plugins and presets automatically by using either a configuration file or place the list of plugins and presets in your project's package.json.
 - Using the visitor design pattern so you can run a method (both sync and async) on all the loaded plugins.
 - For the user using of both plugins and presets working almost the same as on the Babel compiler.
+- Node.js only: You can load plugins and presets automatically by using either a configuration file or place the list of plugins and presets in your project's package.json.

 <a name="a2"></a>
 ## Installation: ##